Sudarshanpal3355/Intrusion-Detection-System/README.md

 ---

 ## 📌 Project Overview
-This project is a Machine Learning based Intrusion Detection System designed to detect malicious network traffic and classify attacks efficiently using trained ML models.
+A Machine Learning-based Intrusion Detection System designed to detect and classify malicious network activities and cyber attacks.
+The project analyzes network traffic data to identify suspicious behavior, improve cybersecurity, and prevent unauthorized access using intelligent prediction models and real-time monitoring techniques.